GSimonin90/reality-anchor-protocol/README.md

 * **Blue Team Countermeasures**: Simulation of the impact of active defenses such as Targeted Debunking, Algorithmic Dampening, or Hard Bans on the diffusion curve.
 * **Tactical Simulation Report**: Instant generation of a PDF dossier capturing the simulation parameters, net variation (Delta), and an AI-driven strategic assessment of the countermeasure's success.

-## Cognitive Editor and Forensics (Multimodal)
+### Cognitive Editor and Forensics (Multimodal)
 Advanced tools for multimedia content analysis, OSINT, and integrity verification.

+* **Ghost Reader (Forensic OCR)**: Optical Character Recognition that extracts hidden text from signs, documents, and screens within media, automatically translating it and formatting it cleanly alongside the original text.
+* **OPSEC Face Anonymization (Dual-Sweep Protocol)**: Advanced offline biometric redaction using an exhaustive dual-sweep (frontal and profile) algorithm with precise anti-overlap logic to safely blur and protect human identities before AI analysis.
-* **Vision Guard and Deepfake Scanner**: Analysis of images and videos for detecting digital manipulation, AI generation, and physical impossibilities.
+* **Vision Guard and Deepfake Scanner**: Analysis of images and videos for detecting digital manipulation, AI generation, and physical impossibilities (temporal morphing, kinematics, clipping).
-* **Forensic Video Timeline**: Temporal analysis to locate AI alterations frame-by-frame across the video length.
+* **Forensic Video Timeline**: Temporal analysis to locate AI alterations and physical glitches frame-by-frame across the video length.
 * **Voice Intel**: Processing of audio files for the analysis of tone, prosody, and emotion to detect non-textual sarcasm, voice stress, or aggression.
-* **EXIF OSINT & Shadow Geolocation**: Extraction of hidden metadata (creation dates, software used) and GPS coordinates for interactive mapping, combined with visual micro-clue deduction (architecture, signage) for locations without metadata.
+* **EXIF Sniper & Shadow Geolocation**: Highly precise extraction of hidden GPS coordinates mapped interactively, combined with visual micro-clue deduction (architecture, signage) for locations without metadata.
 * **OPSEC Metadata Scrubber**: A one-click sanitization tool that strips all invisible EXIF/GPS data from an image before sharing it as evidence.
 * **Syllogism Machine**: Logical deconstruction of speech into formal premises and conclusions to identify the exact breaking point of an argument.
-* **Auto-Sanitize**: Automatic transcription and rewriting of toxic or fallacious text into neutral, logical, and fact-based versions (matching the source language automatically).

-## Live Radar (Crisis Alert System)
+### Live Radar (Crisis Alert System)
-Real-time interception of escalating disinformation and aggression.
+Real-time interception of escalating disinformation and cyber threats.

+* **DEFCON Cyber Monitor**: A dedicated threat intelligence scanner that intercepts global cyber vulnerability databases (CVEs) and hacker/ransomware alerts in real-time.
 * **Live Feed Interception**: Continuous monitoring of news RSS feeds, specific keywords, or live Subreddits.
 * **Automated Threat Assessment**: Batch processing of incoming news to calculate the "Live Aggression Index" and flag dangerous polarization.
-* **Emergency Dispatch**: Automated Webhook/Slack or Email alert triggers if the global aggression index spikes above critical thresholds (8.0/10).
+* **Live Sentinel Mode & Emergency Dispatch**: Autonomous background scanning that triggers automated Webhook (Discord/Slack) or Email alerts if the global aggression index spikes above critical thresholds.

-## Deep Document Oracle (RAG)
+### Deep Document Oracle (RAG)
 Massive analysis of complex textual documents and intelligence reports.

 * **Deep Document Analysis**: Processing of massive PDF files (manifestos, contracts, books) utilizing an extended context window for logical scanning and fact extraction.
-* **PII Sanitizer**: Automated redaction of Personally Identifiable Information (Emails, IP Addresses, IBANs, Phone Numbers) prior to AI analysis.
+* **Project Spiderweb (Knowledge Graph)**: Automatic generation of interactive, draggable entity networks mapping the hidden financial, political, and social connections between people and organizations.
+* **Operation Blackout (CIA-Style Redaction)**: Advanced sanitization that replaces sensitive PII data (Emails, IPs, IBANs, Phones) with classified-style solid black blocks (██████), allowing users to download the fully redacted text dossier.
 * **Contradiction & Loophole Scanner**: A ruthless forensic audit that scans entire documents to find internal contradictions, legal loopholes, and unfulfilled claims, complete with exact page citations.
-* **Knowledge Graph & Global Memory**: Automatic generation of relational networks between people, organizations, and locations, permanently registering them into the system's "Global Memory" for cross-module threat detection.
+* **Multi-Agent War Room (Stress Test)**: Deployment of two opposing AI agents (Red Team Attacker vs. Blue Team Defender) to debate the document's flaws, overseen by an impartial AI Judge.
+* **Chrono-Intelligence**: Automatic extraction and plotting of every chronological event, date, and deadline into a clear historical timeline.

-## Enterprise Reporting
+### Enterprise Reporting
 Universal output tools for the production of strategic intelligence.

 * **Hybrid Truth Engine**: Powered by Google Gemini models, performing three-level scans focused on logical validity, factual accuracy, and emotional spectrum.
-* **Bot Hunter**: Heuristic detection of coordinated inauthentic behavior, duplicate content propagation, and high-frequency spam networks.
+* **Bot Hunter & Stylometry**: Heuristic detection of coordinated inauthentic behavior, duplicate content propagation, and stylometric AI scanning to catch "Sockpuppets" operated by the same user.
-* **Universal PDF Reporting**: Generation of professional, formatted PDF executive summaries and tactical dossiers from *every single module* (Social, Wargame, Arena, Radar), ready for international teams.
+* **Universal PDF Reporting**: Generation of professional, formatted PDF executive summaries and tactical dossiers from *every single module*, ready for international teams.
 * **Forensic Chain of Custody**: Generation of detailed TXT Forensic Dossiers for multimedia files, secured with SHA-256 cryptographic hashing to ensure legal evidence integrity.
 * **Excel Data Export**: Downloadable Excel reports containing executive summaries, fallacy distribution charts, and full raw datasets.